English as a Second Language Writing Grammar Communication Podcasts Audio Stories and More!

 to Indicate Future Time

 Hello!
-I'm Jane Hanser and this is the ESL HELP!
+This is the ESL HELP!
 Desk, your first stop for fun help with English grammar and communication.
 At the ESL Help Desk, all of our examples and activities are based on authentic language, either written or spoken by others learners of English and native speakers.

 This week we are going to take a trip into the world of grammar.
 We are going to discuss an area of confusion for many: The use of the present continuous (also known as present progressive) tense to indicate future time.